zhilee2023/EV-drive-charge-data-gen/README.md

 This project provides three main scripts for model usage: `train.py`, `fine_tune.py`, and `sample.py`.
 Each script requires a configuration file (`config.json`) and, if applicable, a path to a pre-trained model.

-We have uploaded a pre-trained model `models_test.pth`, which can be used directly for sample generation or fine-tuning.
-By default, the sampling process generates **60 drive/charge events for a single vehicle**, but users can customize the number of events by modifying the `max_event_len` parameter in `sample.py`.

 ---